camunda/camunda-docs/docs/components/modeler/bpmn/call-activities/call-activities.md

 ## Defining the called process

-A call activity must define the BPMN process id of the called process as `processId`.
+A call activity must define the BPMN process ID of the called process as `processId`.

 Usually, the `processId` is defined as a [static value](/components/concepts/expressions.md#expressions-vs-static-values) (e.g. `shipping-process`), but it can also be defined as [expression](/components/concepts/expressions.md) (e.g. `= "shipping-" + tenantId`).
 The expression is evaluated on activating the call activity and must result in a `string`.